atroposhere/LCRatingEstimate/README.md

 ```

 ### Data Preparation
 To estimate your LeetCode rating, you need to prepare your problem-solving data and place it in the `/data` directory.
+You can find the problem rating [here](https://zerotrac.github.io/leetcode_problem_rating/#/)
 The data should be in one of the following formats:

 #### YAML Format
 - File name: `questions_data.yaml`